A view on Japan’s stance on multi-billion dollar Islamic Finance markets – Nasir A. Khan

 – 2) Collective Investment Schemes (CIS) called “deemed securities” – not frequently traded

 As far as Sukuk trading is concerned, they will most probably fall in the category of “traditional” securities.
 Hence the legal underpinnings of Sukuk by all intent and purposes will remain similar to bonds.
-However if the Sukuk are structured as a “deemed” security, they may not be subject to same regulations as those of their “traditional” counterparts.
+However, if the Sukuk is structured as a “deemed” security, they may not be subject to the same regulations as those of their “traditional” counterparts.

 - Japan Financial Services Agency (JFSA): http://www.fsa.go.jp